-If you're looking to join the 31 percent of the Dallas population with a college degree, online programs are a great alternative to the area's traditional schools (Source: Dallas Economic Development).
-Dallas online schools provide high-quality, flexible degree programs, and they are now an even more appealing option given the challenges facing brick-and-mortar colleges.
-According to the Center on Budget and Policy Priorities, Texas cut higher education funding by $73 million in response to the recent economic downturn--schools in the Dallas area cut down the availability of classes, reduced faculty, and put a freeze on equipment upgrades.
+If you're looking to join the almost 30 percent of the Dallas population that has a bachelor's degree or higher, online programs are a great alternative to the area's traditional schools.
+Dallas online schools provide high-quality, flexible degree programs, and they are now an even more appealing option given the challenges such as budget cuts facing brick-and-mortar colleges after the recent recession.

 In-Depth Information About Dallas Online Degrees

 Accredited Web-based degree programs are offered in the Dallas area by local community colleges and four-year colleges and universities, as well as by national online universities.
 By enrolling in an accredited program, you can attain an education and a degree that showcases your achievements to potential employers.
 Because so many different types of schools offer online degrees, there are many subjects you can study.
 Dallas online schools offer courses in everything from anthropology to electrical engineering, and award degrees in four of the most popular majors nationwide: